Resilience Revisited: A Multidimensional Framework Derived from Realistic Attack Scenarios: Conclusion

 \section{Conclusion}

-This paper proposes a multidimensional resilience framework, $\mathcal{MDRI}$, that decomposes power system degradation into five dimensions: physical, operational, digital-cyber, climatic, and regulatory, to characterize vulnerability under coordinated cyberattacks.
-By separating independent and coupled dimensional contributions, $\mathcal{MDRI}$ addresses structural limitations of existing approaches, which treat resilience dimensions as orthogonal and consequently underestimate systemic risk.
-Validation on the IEEE 39-bus system under two attack scenarios (derived from the 2025 Polish cyberattack incident) demonstrates that multi-vector attacks produce degradation exceeding linear expectations by a factor of 5.6, with simultaneous dimensional failures contributing an additional 60.6\% through endogenous coupling.
-Exogenous amplification from climatic and regulatory factors further increases total vulnerability by 84\%, confirming that resilience quantification cannot be decoupled from institutional and environmental contexts.\looseness=-1
+This paper proposes a multidimensional resilience framework, $\mathcal{MDRI}$, that decomposes power system degradation into five dimensions to characterize vulnerability under coordinated cyberattacks.
+By separating each dimension's independent contribution from its coupled effect, the MDRI captures degradation that single-dimensional assessments cannot.
+Validation on the IEEE 39-bus system under two scenarios inspired by the December 2025 Polish cyberattack demonstrates that a coordinated multi-vector attack raises the endogenous core roughly $8\times$ over a single-vector baseline through cross-dimensional coupling alone, while climatic and regulatory stressors add a further 84\%, yielding an approximately $15\times$ overall increase in resilience loss, confirming that resilience quantification cannot be decoupled from institutional and environmental contexts.